Mr-Milk/circDraw-py/README.md

 </p>

 ## Usage: Draw with circDraw
 CircDraw provides python package to use when drawing circular RNA with the emphasis on backspliting sites visulization and epigenetic/SNP marker display.
-Import `circDraw` class via your favourite python3 interpretor or enbed it inside a script to use the drawing function.
+Import `circDraw` class via your favourite python3 interpreter or enbed it inside a script to use the drawing function.

 ```python
 from circDraw import circDraw